 *If you dislike applesauce or have apple allergies, use 1/4 cup of cooking oil and 1/4 cup of water instead.

 Pre-heat oven to 375 degrees.
-Spray a 12-count muffin tin with non-stick cooking spray.
-If using muffin liners, insert into tin and spray those instead.
+Grease a 12-count muffin tin with butter or oil.
+If using muffin liners, insert into tin and grease those instead.
 In a mixing bowl, combine all dry ingredients (sugar, flour, oats, baking powder, spices, & salt) and stir.
 Peel the bananas, drop them into another large bowl and mash with a fork.
 Add the rest of the wet ingredients (applesauce, eggs, vanilla), plus the blood orange zest, to the mashed banana and give it a quick stir.
 Slowly stir the dry mix into the wet mix and combine completely.
 Fill each muffin tin equally until all the batter is used up.
 Bake for 20-25 minutes, or until a toothpick or fork stuck into the middle of a muffin comes out clean (with no wet batter).

 Let the muffins cool completely, then combine the powdered sugar and blood orange juice in a bowl and mix thoroughly.
 Using a fork, poke several holes in the top of each muffin.
 Drizzle each with an equal amount of the glaze.
 You'll notice that the glaze will disappear through the holes.
 It's falling to the center where it'll be soaked up by the muffin.
 Add more glaze if you want plenty of sweet blood orange flavor.